Getting into Your GM Vehicle

 GM vehicles (Buick, Cadillac and Chevrolet) use three key fob (remote control or ‘clicker’) styles.
 For Style 1, press the thin button near the bottom of the transmitter (remote control or ‘clicker’) used to remove the mechanical key.
 Do not pull the mechanical key out without pressing the button.

 The Style 3 key fob is similar to Style 1, in that the mechanical key is removed from the fob for use getting into the vehicle.
 However, it is similar in appearance to Style 2.
 To remove the mechanical key, press the button on the side of the transmitter near the key ring, as shown, and pull the key out.

 Beginning with the 6th generation Corvette introduced in 2005 and adding the Cadillac CTS and ELR Coupes, no external door handle, and thus no backup entrance option, is obvious.
-Then in the 2013 Chevrolet Impala and followed by the Tahoe and Suburban, the Cadillac Escalade, XTS and ATS in 2015, and the Chevrolet Malibu, Cruse, Camaro and Volt in 2017 and Buick joined in with the Envision in 2016, the key hole is hidden behind the rear of an otherwise typical door handle.
-Sadly, more General Motors products will likely feature this unnecessary change going forward.
+Then in the 2013, the Chevrolet Impala and followed by the Tahoe and Suburban, the Cadillac Escalade, XTS and ATS in 2015, the key hole was hidden behind the rear of an otherwise typical door handle.
+Chevrolet added the Malibu, Cruse, Camaro and Volt in 2017 and Buick joined in with the Envision in 2016 and LaCrosse in 2017.
+Sadly, more and more General Motors products will likely feature this unnecessary change going forward.